kstenschke/doShell/README.md

 | AppleScript (osascript)                      | **Note:** Assistive access must be enabled     | Proprietary (parts available under [APSL](https://opensource.org/licenses/APSL-2.0)) |
 | [PHP](https://www.php.net/)                  | Open source general-purpose scripting language | [PHP License](https://www.php.net/license/)                                          |

+As these third party runtime tools are not bundled in any form into doShell, their license liabilities are not affecting doShell.

 ### Third party tools used in examples